Probabilistic analysis of optimal multi-pivot QuickSort: Introduction

 The QuickSort algorithm, introduced by Hoare \cite{hoare:quicksort}, is a divide-and-conquer sorting algorithm.
-It solves the problem of sorting a list of $n$ distinct elements from a totally ordered set by selecting an element as \emph{pivot} and partitioning the other elements into two sublists according to whether they are smaller or larger than the pivot and acting recursively on these sublists.
-It is commonly used and variants of it are the standard sorting routines in many programming frameworks.
+It solves the problem of sorting a list of distinct elements/items from a totally ordered set by selecting an element as \emph{pivot} and partitioning the other elements into two sublists according to whether they are smaller or larger than the pivot and acting recursively on these sublists.
+QuickSort is commonly used, and variants of it are the standard sorting routines in many programming frameworks such as Oracle's modern Java versions.

-Multi-pivot QuickSort is a variant of QuickSort that uses $K\in \N$ pivots to partition into $K+1$ sublists.
 Java 7 switched from using the classical QuickSort to a dual-pivot QuickSort introduced by Yaroslavskiy \cite{Yaroslavskiy2009}, which is still used in Java SE as of Java 23 \cite{java23doc}.
-The advantages of Multi-pivot QuickSort algorithms include that they reduce the list sizes faster and need fewer passes over the list.
-In addition, they need fewer key comparisons.
+In general, multi-pivot QuickSort is a variant of QuickSort that uses $K\in \N$ pivots (instead of $K=1$ in the classical QuickSort) to partition into $K+1$ sublists.
+The advantages of multi-pivot QuickSort algorithms include that they reduce the list sizes faster and need fewer passes over the list.
+In addition, if designed properly, they need fewer key comparisons.
 The Yaroslavskiy algorithm is analyzed in \cite{Wild2012, wild-nebel-neininger} under the probabilistic model of uniformity of the order of the given items.
-In the present paper, we focus on the number $X_n$ of key comparisons as a cost measure to analyze the complexity of multi-pivot QuickSort and, to be explicit, assume that the items are numbers from $[0,1]$ being independent and identically, uniformly distributed.
+In the present paper, we focus on the number of key comparisons as a cost measure to analyze the complexity of multi-pivot QuickSort.

-The core of the QuickSort algorithm is formed by the partition step, where the list is divided into $K+1$ sublists.
-Aumüller, Dietzfelbinger and Klaue \cite{Aumueller2015, Aumüller2016} developed a partitioning strategy that is optimal (see \cite{Aumueller-Dietzfelbinger-Heuberger-Krenn:2016:dual-pivot-quick}) with respect to the expected number of comparisons.
-In the present paper, we analyze multi-pivot QuickSort using this partition strategy considering the number $X_n$ of key comparisons when acting on $n$ items to be sorted.